Welcome to Combrand Castle

 The prehistoric era

-The castle of Commarque today.
+The castle of Commarquez today.

-The site is now open to visit, the visit is carried out freely or guided by an experienced professional guide.
+The site is now open to visit, the visit is carried out freely or well guided by an experienced professional guide.

 During your visit you will discover:

-– The troglodyte habitats
+– Troglodyte habitats developed

 – The medieval castrum and the Romanesque dungeon that dominates the Beune valley.

 In addition, you will be able to participate in workshops and animations related to the different periods of the site.